Snackman8/pyLinkJS/README.md

             new_options - list of new options,
                           each option is a two element list of value and text, i.e. [['value_a', 'text_a'], ['value_b', 'text_b']]
+                          each option can also just be one value which be both value and text i.e. ['a', 'b', 'c']
     """
 ```
 Example